 1. Single-Family Curbside Recycling.

-1. Single-family customers receiving curbside garbage collection service will receive and pay for curbside recycling service.
+1. Single family customers receiving curbside garbage collection service will receive and pay for curbside recycling service.

-2. Single-family customers not receiving curbside garbage collection service may contact the solid waste company to receive and be billed for curbside recycling service.
+2. Single family customers not receiving curbside garbage collection service may contact the solid waste company to receive and be billed for curbside recycling service.

 2. Multifamily Curbside Recycling.

-4. Collection Containers.
-Carts must be placed at each garbage collection location where space for multiple carts or steel containers and access for recycling trucks is available.
-The solid waste company in consultation with the division will determine the correct number of recycling carts or steel containers for each multifamily customer.
-Every effort must be made by the customer, in coordination with the hauling company, to provide adequate space to accommodate 0.1 cubic yards of recycling capacity per unit, per week.
+3. Collection Carts and Containers - Multifamily Curbside Recycling.
+Carts or containers must be placed at each garbage collection location where space for multiple carts or steel containers and access for recycling trucks is available.
+Every effort must be made by the customer, in coordination with the solid waste company, to provide adequate space to accommodate 0.1 cubic yards of recycling capacity per unit, per week.

-3. Optional Curbside Compostable Organics Collection.
+3. Optional Curbside Yard Waste Collection.

 4. Additional Service Provisions.
 The following provisions apply to the collection services described in this chapter:

-1. All carts must be standardized throughout the county.
-The solid waste company will provide Blue carts for recycling and Green carts for yard waste to remain consistent throughout.
+1. All carts must be standardized throughout the County.
+The solid waste company will provide blue carts for recycling and green carts for yard waste to remain consistent throughout.

-3. Solid waste company is not obligated to collect contaminated containers from customers.
-For purposes of this ordinance, a container is contaminated when, based on physical and/or electronic visual inspection it is determined that (i) a recyclables container contains non-recyclables (pursuant to the list of materials set forth in Exhibit B, (ii) a yard debris container contains material other than yard debris, and/or (iii) any container contains any unacceptable waste.
-If solid waste company elects not to collect a contaminated container, solid waste company shall notify the customer explaining why.
-Such notice may be provided by container tag, email, or other method of communication.
-Solid waste company will not knowingly collect a contaminated cart if contamination is visible by the driver prior to collection.
-If solid waste company services a container, and subsequently discovers contamination in the truck hopper at the stop, solid waste company may charge the customer a contamination charge, pursuant to the rates.
+4. The solid waste company will not knowingly collect a contaminated cart or container if contamination is visible by the driver prior to collection.
+If the solid waste company services a container, and subsequently discovers contamination in the truck hopper at the stop, solid waste company may charge the customer a contamination charge, pursuant to the rates.
 Such contamination charge may be included in the customer's regular invoice or billed separately.

 8.21.050 Curbside recycling and yard waste collection rates.